Graduate Student Resources

 Marshall Online’s mission is to inspire innovation and creativity in online education and transform the online learner experience at Marshall University.
 With values focusing on student-centered learning, technology integration, exemplary student and faculty service, and innovative thinking, Marshall Online is an emerging leader in championing the online student experience and pathways to success.
 This unit focuses on three critical areas: student engagement (Online Student Engagement Team), faculty support (the Design Center), and microcredentials (Marshall Skills Exchange).

 Marshall Online oversees distance courses at Marshall.
-“Distance education” is defined as education that uses technology, such as the internet, to deliver instruction to students who are separated from the instructor, and to support regular and substantive interaction between the students and the instructor, synchronously or asynchronously (34 CRF 600.2).
+“Distance education” is defined as education that uses technology, such as the internet, to deliver instruction to students who are separated from the instructor, and to support regular and substantive interaction between the students and the instructor, synchronously or asynchronously (34 CFR 600.2).
 See “Course Modalities” in the Academic Information section for descriptions of Marshall’s in-person and distance courses.

 Psychology Clinic